 Typically, a substantial deposit is needed to open the card.
 The minimum amount is around $200.
 Once the initial deposit is made, however, quick credit repair can be expected.
 With on-time payments, a jump in credit rating can be expected by 6 months of correct use.

-We are now going to take a deeper look into another credit card for bad credit or poor credit in the form of a secured credit card.
+We are now going to take a deeper look into another credit card for bad credit in the form of a secured credit card.

 What Is A Secured Credit Card?